Ctenophora: Nervous system and senses

-Ctenophores have no brain or central nervous system, but instead have a nerve net (rather like a cobweb) that forms a ring round the mouth and is densest near structures such as the comb rows, pharynx, tentacles (if present) and the sensory complex furthest from the mouth.
-Fossils shows that Cambrian species had a more complex nervous system, with long nerves which connected with a ring around the mouth.
-The only known ctenophores with long nerves today is Euplokamis in the order Cydippida.
+Ctenophores have no brain or central nervous system, but have a subepidermal nerve net that forms a ring round the mouth and is densest near structures such as the comb rows, pharynx, tentacles and the sensory complex furthest from the mouth.
+Nerve cells communicate by two different methods; some of the neurons have synaptic connections, but those in the nerve net are highly distinctive by being fused into a syncytium.
+Fossils show that Cambrian species had a more complex nervous system, with long nerves which connected with a ring around the mouth.
+The only ctenophores with long nerves today is Euplokamis in the order Cydippida.
 Their nerve cells arise from the same progenitor cells as the colloblasts.

-The largest single sensory feature is the aboral organ (at the opposite end from the mouth).
-Its main component is a statocyst, a balance sensor consisting of a statolith, a tiny grain of calcium carbonate, supported on four bundles of cilia, called "balancers", that sense its orientation.
-The statocyst is protected by a transparent dome made of long, immobile cilia.
+In addition, there is a less organized mesogleal nerve net consisting of single neurites.
+The largest single sensory feature is the aboral organ (at the opposite end from the mouth), which is underlined with its own nerve net.
+This organ's main component is a statocyst, a balance sensor consisting of a statolith, a tiny grain of calcium carbonate, supported on four bundles of cilia, called "balancers", that sense its orientation.
+The statocyst is protected by a transparent dome of long, immobile cilia.
 A ctenophore does not automatically try to keep the statolith resting equally on all the balancers.
 Instead, its response is determined by the animal's "mood", in other words, the overall state of the nervous system.
-For example, if a ctenophore with trailing tentacles captures prey, it will often put some comb rows into reverse, spinning the mouth towards the prey.
+For example, if a ctenophore with trailing tentacles captures prey, it often puts some comb rows into reverse, spinning the mouth towards the prey.

-Research supports the hypothesis that the ciliated larvae in cnidarians and bilaterians share an ancient and common origin.
+The ciliated larvae in cnidarians and bilaterians appear to share an ancient and common origin.
 The larvae's apical organ is involved in the formation of the nervous system.
 The aboral organ of comb jellies is not homologous with the apical organ in other animals, and the formation of their nervous system has therefore a different embryonic origin.

-Ctenophore nerve cells and nervous system have different biochemistry as compared to other animals.
-For instance, they lack the genes and enzymes required to manufacture neurotransmitters like serotonin, dopamine, nitric oxide, octopamine, noradrenaline, and others, otherwise seen in all other animals with a nervous system, with the genes coding for the receptors for each of these neurotransmitters missing.
-They have been found to use L-glutamate as a neurotransmitter, and have an unusually high variety of ionotropic glutamate receptors and genes for glutamate synthesis and transport compared to other metazoans.
-The genomic content of the nervous system genes is the smallest known of any animal, and could represent the minimum genetic requirements for a functional nervous system.
-Therefore, if ctenophores are the sister group to all other metazoans, nervous systems may have either been lost in sponges and placozoans, or arisen more than once among metazoans.
-Also monofunctional catalase (CAT), one of the three major families of antioxidant enzymes that target hydrogen peroxide (H2O2), an important signaling molecule for synaptic and neuronal activity, is absent, most likely due to gene loss.
+Ctenophore nerve cells and nervous system have distinctive biochemistry.
+They lack the genes and enzymes required to manufacture neurotransmitters like serotonin, dopamine, nitric oxide, octopamine, noradrenaline, and others, seen in all other animals with a nervous system, with the genes coding for the receptors for each of these neurotransmitters missing.
+Monofunctional catalase (CAT), one of the three major families of antioxidant enzymes that target hydrogen peroxide, an important signaling molecule for synaptic and neuronal activity, is also absent, most likely due to gene loss.
+They use L-glutamate as a neurotransmitter, and have a distinctively high number of ionotropic glutamate receptors and genes for glutamate synthesis and transport.
+The genomic content of the nervous system is the smallest of any animal, and could represent the minimum genetic requirements for a functional nervous system.
+The presence of directly fused neurons without synapses suggests that ctenophores might form a sister group to other metazoans, having developed a nervous system independently.
+If so, nervous systems may have either been lost in sponges and placozoans, or arisen more than once among metazoans.